How To Overcome Boredom

 The Merriam-Webster Dictionary defines boredom as "the state of being weary and restless through lack of interest."
 The emotions resulting from boredom may include rage, fear, sadness, and despair.

 At times, boredom may signal a deeper issue, such as a mental health condition.
 Boredom can be short-lived or chronic.
-Confronting it head-on may be vital to shifting your mindset to one that can be more productive and content.
+Confronting it head-on may be vital to shifting your mindset to be more productive and content.

 Causes of boredom